 How To Use And Alcoholmeter (Step-By-Step Guide)

-- Step 2: When your equipment is thoroughly sanitized.
-Tip the test jar to an angle position and pour the sample inside.
-This process is done to prevent the carbon dioxide or oxygen gas bubbles from surfacing during transfer.
+- Step 2: Using either a proofing parrot or test cylinder, it’s time to take a sample.
 When pouring the sample into the test jar, make sure to fill the jar about 3/4 full.
 As the alcohol meter will result in a rise in levels of the fluid.

 - Step 3: Insert the alcohol meter into the test jar.
-Make sure to grab the top of the alcohol meter and gently stir the sample to remove any excess bubbles from the sample.
-Make sure the alcohol is contact-free from the walls of the test jar and does not stick to the sides or bottom of the test jar.
+Make sure to grab the top of the alcohol meter and gently spin it to remove any excess bubbles from the sample or around the alcoholmeter.
+Make sure it’s not contacting the walls or bottom of the test jar.

 - Step 4: When reading for accuracy, simply match the reading scale with the highest level of fluid in the jar.
 You will notice when taking the measurement readings, one is a proofing hydrometer scale and the other is a Tralle scale.
 The Tralle scale reading will always be half of your proofing hydrometer reading.
 Therefore, the Tralle scale calculates alcohol by volume (ABV) percentage.